 After a river is designated to the System, an annual report is prepared each year describing changes, improvements and threats to the values for which the river was designated.
 River-based events and stewardship actions are also listed in annual reports.
 Every ten years, an in-depth review of the river’s values is undertaken and a monitoring report on the decade is prepared and tabled with the Board.

-(located at Saskatchewan Crossing, Banff National Park)
+(1989 text located at Saskatchewan Crossing, Banff National Park)

 "The North Saskatchewan River - The North Saskatchewan River rises in the Saskatchewan Glacier, an arm of the massive Columbia Icefield.
 The section of the river in Banff National Park flows swiftly past spectacular views of Rocky Mountain peaks.
 Native people hunted and camped along its shores for thousands of years before David Thompson, Joseph Howse, and later the Palliser Expedition explored the area.
 With its tributary, the Howse River, it was briefly a major route for nineteenth century fur traders.
 Today, it provides a scenic recreational experience for skilled canoeists.
 For these outstanding features, the North Saskatchewan River in Banff National Park has been proclaimed a Canadian Heritage River."

-|left/below: 2006 CHRS Ceremony at Rocky Mountain House celebrating the NSR Heritage River Study, officiated by the Honorable Helen Hunley, former Lieutenant Governor of Alberta.
-Courtesy, Billie Milholland.|
+left/below: 2006 CHRS Ceremony at Rocky Mountain House celebrating the NSR Heritage River Study, officiated by the Honorable Helen Hunley, former Lieutenant Governor of Alberta.
+Courtesy, Billie Milholland.

 - Huser, J. (December 2020).
 'North Saskatchewan River could become part of Canadian Heritage Rivers System' Lakeland TODAY.